56quarters/avalonms/doc/source/api/songs.rst

                                                         characters will be normalized if possible before being compared (in the ``query`` and fields being compared).
-The ``query`` is compared using prefix matching against each portion of the album, artist, genre, or song name (delimitted by whitespace).
+The ``query`` is compared using prefix matching against each portion of the album, artist, genre, or song name (delimited by whitespace).
 ============= ============= ============= ============= ===============================================================

 Other Parameters